LBartolini/RISCV-Preprocessor/README.md

 6. #! precall(<name_of_procedure>)

-   1. this is where the magic happens, earlier I explained that you need to explicitly tell wich registers are used by each procedure. it's role was to be able to use '#! precall'.
+   1. this is where the magic happens, earlier I explained that you need to explicitly tell wich registers are used by each procedure. its role was to be able to use '#! precall'.

    2. What it does is pushing the used registers to the stack. this way you don't have to do it manually, which can lead to problems hard to identify during debugging.